20hub/portfolio-optimization/README.md

 - ReturnRate: Percentage change in portfolio value
 - WindowSize: Number of trading periods to be considered
 - SplitSize: % of data to be used for training dataset, rest will be used for test dataset

+# 4.Get Stocks and Cryptocurrency Trading data
+We propose a code file [Get_data](code/data_scraping.ipynb) to get stocks and cryptocurrency trading data and build them into pandas dataframe.

+The main sources are:

+- Yahoo Finance
+- NASDAQ